paweljarosz/defarc/README.md

 	local connection_theme = defarc.get_connection_theme()
 ```

-### .get_connection_source_id([connection])
+### get_connection_source_id([connection])
 Returns a connection source_id of selected connection data.
-This function returns a proper connection source_id if proper connection_id is provided, otherwise it returns a connection source_id of saved/selected connection_table.
+This function returns a proper connection source_id if proper connection_id is provided, otherwise it returns a connection source_id of selected connection_table.

 * **PARAMETER:** `connection` (string, optional) - an id of a connection from Arcweave JSON or Lua table with connection data (connection_table)
 * **RETURNS:** `source_id` (string) - a string with connection source_id, which is an element from which the connection is starting